Asterix the Gaul: Plot

-In 50 B.C., all of Gaul is under the control of the Romans, with the exception of a small village in Armorica (present-day Brittany), whose inhabitants constantly hold back their forces through superhuman strength.
+In 50 B.C., following Julius Caesar's defeat of Vercingetorix at the Battle of Alesia, the entirety of Gaul is brought under the control of the Romans, with the exception of a small village in Armorica (present-day Brittany) whose inhabitants constantly hold back their forces.
 Determined to uncover their secret, Centurion Crismus Bonus, commander of the camp of Compendium, sends a spy into the village.
-His spy soon reveals that the village's druid, Getafix, periodically supplies the villagers with a magic potion that is the source of their strength.
-Amazed by this, Crismus Bonus orders Getafix to be captured, in order to gain control over the magic potion.
+The spy reveals that the village's druid, Getafix, periodically supplies the villagers with a magic potion that grants them superhuman strength.
+Amazed, Crismus Bonus orders Getafix's capture, hoping to gain control over the magic potion.

 Asterix, a warrior from the village, learns of Getafix's kidnapping from a cart-seller and decides to infiltrate the Roman camp to rescue him.
-Once inside the camp that evening, Asterix overhears Crismus Bonus talking with his second-in-command, Marcus Ginantonicus, about his plans to use the magic potion to initiate a rebellion against Rome that will overthrow Julius Caesar.
+Once inside the camp that evening, Asterix overhears Crismus Bonus talking with his second-in-command, Marcus Ginantonicus, about his plans to use the magic potion to initiate a rebellion against Rome that will overthrow Caesar.
 When Asterix finds Getafix, he informs him of what he learnt and comes up with a plan to prevent this from happening.

 The following morning Asterix lets himself be captured and pretends to give in to torture, whereupon Getafix pretends to give in and agree to make the potion.
 After securing the ingredients he needs, Getafix tricks Crismus Bonus that he needs strawberries, only for him and Asterix to consume them all once the Romans find some.
 Eventually, Getafix uses the ingredients he collected to brew a potion which he tricks Crismus Bonus and the Romans to drink, unaware it will cause their hair and beards to grow at an accelerated rate for at least a day.

 After tricking Crismus Bonus to let them gather ingredients for an "antidote" to the potion, Getafix supplies the camp with vegetable soup.
 However, he secretly collects what is needed for the magic potion, which Asterix uses to help them escape from their captors.
 Before they make for their village, the pair discover Roman reinforcements have arrived, led by Caesar, who becomes suspicious about what has recently occurred in Compendium.
 Asterix soon exposes Crismus Bonus' intentions, prompting Caesar to exile him and his men to Outer Mongolia for their treachery, while allowing the Gauls to leave on the grounds of a truce.
 Asterix and Getafix eventually return to their village, which celebrates by holding a banquet for their success.